What foods would I recommend to eat in Japan if you’ve never visited before? The short answer is – everything!

 One of the greatest things about traveling to a new place is experiencing new cuisine and local specialties.
 And Japan is one of our favourite destinations for trying new foods, as well as indulging in some old favourites.

-These are some of the things you should eat when visiting Japan.
+These are my top 15 must-try delicious foods you need to eat in Japan.
 This is hardly a comprehensive list, just some suggestions on what to try if you’re not familiar with Japanese cuisine.

 In no particular order:

 This one is probably obvious.
 Sushi originated in Southeast Asia many centuries ago as a preservation method.
 Salted fish was packed in fermented rice to keep the fish from spoiling.
 Today, vinegared rice is used in many sushi dishes, keeping a bit of that tradition alive.

 Maki: the seaweed wrap is on the outside of the roll, holding the sushi and rice inside

 Sashimi: thin slices of raw fish served without rice

 Nigiri: thin slices of raw fish served on top of sushi rice

 Uramaki: the rice is on the outside of the roll

 The dish below has both nigiri and maki varieties of sushi: